- Name: Goggle V

 If you notice one part is missing, the chained Goggle Hand mace.
 When I was younger I had to share a room with my older brother (Yes you Michael) and I had all my robots displayed on the headboard that had a shelf above my bed.
 One day I get home and all my robots were gone!
 My brother Michael decided to “clean” our room and threw out my now thousands of dollars worth of robots in a box and threw out all the loose accessories in the dumpster.

-The rest of the afternoon was spent going though the dumpster retrieving GI Joe, Spiral Zone, Godaikin, and Robotech parts.
+The rest of the afternoon was spent going through the dumpster retrieving GI Joe, Spiral Zone, Godaikin, and Robotech parts.
 I never did find the Goggle Hand mace.
 Am I still angry with my brother Michael?
-Of course I’m still quite angry about that, we’re talking Godaikin here!
+Of course, I’m still quite angry about that, we’re talking Godaikin here!
 I lost a lot of cool things that day and maybe I should ask him to replace it, that is something a brother would do!

 You simply cannot go wrong with any of the Godaikin line of Chogokins.
 The packaging is always excellent, and the figure and accessories are top notch.
 Although Goggle V is a bit smaller than the other Godaikins it still a nice even release that is still quite impressive nearly 25 years later.

-Article & Pictures © 2009 Leonardo Flores & CollectionDX.
+Article & Pictures ©2009 Leonardo Flores & CollectionDX

 |Posted 1 April, 2009 - 17:39 by Showapop|